 Most of the times people have this problem after creating the new LAN Connection in their network and mainly this error popup message appears when every time you tried to open the shared folder located on the other computer.

 The bad thing which I really hate about this network error is, not only on the folder you can also get this error on any network files or even on the network shared drives too.
 And believe it or not but sometimes it gets really hard to find where the actual fault is, and what do we really need to do to fix the problem.

 You do not have permission to access \\ Computer Name contact your network administrator to request access.

-If you having this problem on your Local Area Network too, then now I don’t think you really have to worry about it because with the help of this tutorial I’m definitely going to help you out by show you how you can give your computer permission to read or write the files and folder on the shared drive on your Windows Network Place location.
+Because with the help of this tutorial I’ll definitely going to help you out by showing you how you can change the permission configuration of your computer to read or write the files and folder on the shared network drive through your Windows Network Place.

 - Improper LAN Connection

 - Improper LAN Sharing Setting

 - Improper Drive or Folder Security Setting

 1# Solution – Improper LAN Connection and Sharing Setting